(c) 2024 PillSync.com

 Rosuvastatin tablets may cause serious side effects, including:

 • Muscle pain, tenderness and weakness (myopathy).
 Muscle problems, including muscle breakdown, can be serious in some people and rarely cause kidney damage that can lead to death.
-Tell your doctor right away if:
+Tell your healthcare provider right away if:

 o you have unexplained muscle pain, tenderness, or weakness, especially if you have a fever or feel more tired than usual, while you take rosuvastatin tablets.

-o you have muscle problems that do not go away even after your doctor has told you to stop taking rosuvastatin tablets.
-Your doctor may do further tests to diagnose the cause of your muscle problems.
+o you have muscle problems that do not go away even after your healthcare provider has told you to stop taking rosuvastatin tablets.
+Your healthcare provider may do further tests to diagnose the cause of your muscle problems.

 Your chances of getting muscle problems are higher if you: